Things you need to know about our yoga teacher training

 Obviously, you will be spending most of your time with your yoga teacher training crew, but there are plenty more people around:

 If you are expecting the same level of perfection that an expensive resort will be able deliver, this might not quite be your place.
-Our luxury is of a more transcendental nature: beautiful nature and a genuine, open-minded, inspiring community.
+Our luxury is of a more transcendental nature: beautiful nature, a genuine, open-minded, inspiring community and immersion into Bhakti Culture.

 This will be your place if you are coming to experience yoga as a sustainable lifestyle and meet a variety of fascinating people along the way.
 If you are willing to share your journey and get curious.
 If you want to fall in love with the beautiful landscape and cuddle a cow.
 If you enjoy vegetarian food.
 If you aren't scared to have chat with the devotees at the Hare Krishna temple up the hill, the single mum in the room next door or the Brazilian backpacker who is building a new pizza oven in the community kitchen.
 If hearing WWOOFers from 12 different countries and 4 continents teach each other funny songs while harvesting tomatoes and weeding the gardens brings a smile to your face.
 If you love seeing things growing, evolving and changing, vibrantly alive and perfectly imperfect.
 That's our kind of abundance, the inspiring journey we'd like to share with you ...